d-ries/linux-essentials/05_filecontents/99_assignments.md

 This is my text
 spaced over multiple lines
 inserted by echo.

+More difficult: It is also possible to do this in one command.

 ## Task 7
 Use cat to copy the file .bashrc in your home folder to a new file named .bashrc.backup